jedisct1/libsodium-doc/helpers/memory_management.md

 The allocated region is filled with `0xdb` bytes to help catch bugs due to uninitialized data.

-In addition, `sodium_mlock()` is called on the region to help avoid it being swapped to disk.
 On operating systems supporting `MAP_NOCORE` or `MADV_DONTDUMP`, memory allocated this way will also not be part of core dumps.

 The returned address will not be aligned if the allocation size is not a multiple of the required alignment.